✔ No account fees or minimums ✔ Up to 4.20% APY

 Banking With SoFi

 Whether you consider yourself rich, wealthy, or neither of the above, where you keep your money matters.
-Choosing a bank that charges fewer fees while offering a higher rate on your account can help you make the most of the money you have.
+Finding a bank that offers you a competitive rate on your savings and charges few, or no fees can help you make the most of the money you have.

 FAQ